dillingham/nova-assertions/readme.md

 ```php
 $response->assertCanRestore();
 ```
-Also able to assert `cannot` for each:
+Also can assert `cannot` for each:
 ```php
 $response->assertCannotView();
 ```